Lethalz/ZetV2/Notes/OSPF.md

 > [!note]
 > The role of an ABR is to advertise address summaries to neighboring areas.
 The role of an ASBR is to connect an OSPF routing domain to another external network (e.g. Internet, EIGRP network…).

+ABRs maintain a separate LSDB for each area they are connected to.
+It is recoommended that you connect an ABR to a maximum of 2 areas

+Routers that have all of there interfaces in one area are called internal routers.
 ## Reference Bandwidth

 Bandwidth default is 100Mbps this is the command to change that